splice/sre-exercise/README.md

 - Use of Security Groups
 - Uses containers
 - Terraform Use to Reproduce your work
+- Use of Jenkinsfile so that we can build and deploy your solution.
+If you're looking for a Jenkinsfile validator, one exists via https://job-dsl.herokuapp.com/)
 - Repo documented with a README.md file

 Nice to have: